TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/php/index.md

 $index = binary_search($target, $values);
 printf("%s\n", ($index >= 0) ? "true" : "false");
 ?>

 ```

 {% endraw %}

-[Binary Search](https://sampleprograms.io/projects/binary-search) in [Php](https://sampleprograms.io/languages/php) was written by:
+Binary Search in [Php](https://sampleprograms.io/languages/php) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 27 2023 18:53:33.
-The solution was first committed on Mar 21 2023 14:49:35.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution